Reactive-Network/reactive-smart-contract-demos/src/demos/approval-magic/README.md

 ## Contracts

-- **Subscription-Based Approval Service:** [ApprovalService](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalService.sol) manages subscription services, processes approval callbacks, and settles gas fees, updating subscription status based on transaction outcomes and emitting `Subscribe` and `Unsubscribe` events.
+- **Subscription-Based Approval Service**: The [ApprovalService](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalService.sol) contract is responsible for subscription-based approvals.
+Users (or contracts) can subscribe by paying a fee, enabling them to receive and process approval callbacks that originate from token approvals.
+This service tracks subscribers, covers the gas cost of triggered callbacks, and emits `Subscribe`/`Unsubscribe` events.
+If the subscription conditions aren’t met or a contract fails to pay for its gas usage, the subscriber is automatically unsubscribed.

-- **Reactive Contract:** [ApprovalListener](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalListener.sol) interacts with `ISubscriptionService` and `ApprovalService` to manage subscriptions and handle reactive network events, triggering actions like approval handling and subscription updates.
+- **Reactive Contract**: The [ApprovalListener](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalListener.sol) contract elaborates on how the Reactive Network can integrate with the `ApprovalService`.
+It listens for specific log events — such as `Subscribe`, `Unsubscribe`, and ERC-20 approval signatures — and reacts accordingly.
+When these events occur, `ApprovalListener` triggers callbacks to manage subscriptions or handle token approvals.

-- **Token Initialization and Distribution:** [ApprovalDemoToken](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalDemoToken.sol) is an ERC-20 token contract that mints 100 tokens to the deployer and allows additional token requests (1 Ether each) through the `request()` function.
-A `recipients` mapping ensures each address can only request tokens once.
+- **Token Initialization and Distribution**: The [ApprovalDemoToken](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalDemoToken.sol) is an ERC-20 token used for testing.
+At deployment, it mints 100 tokens for the deployer.
+Additionally, anyone can call `request()` once to receive 1 token (costing 1 Ether).

-- **Token Exchange:** [ApprovalEthExch](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalEthExch.sol) manages token exchange approvals and settlements, interacting with `ApprovalService` and ERC-20 tokens.
-It includes owner access control, subscription management, and secure token transfers through approval callbacks.
+- **Token Exchange**: The [ApprovalEthExch](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalEthExch.sol) contract shows how a subscription-based approval flow can facilitate token-for-ETH exchanges.
+It relies on `ApprovalService` to handle approval callbacks, ensuring tokens can be transferred without requiring extra user interaction.
+Owners can manage subscriptions, withdraw funds, and perform this exchange as a building block for more complex trading or DeFi protocols.

-- **Automated Token Swaps:** [ApprovalMagicSwap](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalMagicSwap.sol) facilitates token swaps between two ERC-20 tokens via Uniswap V2, using subscription-based approvals from `ApprovalService` to manage and execute these swaps.
+- **Automated Token Swaps**: The [ApprovalMagicSwap](https://github.com/Reactive-Network/reactive-smart-contract-demos/blob/main/src/demos/approval-magic/ApprovalMagicSwap.sol) contract extends the subscription-based approach by incorporating Uniswap V2 token swaps.
+When a token approval triggers a callback, this contract automatically swaps the approved tokens for another ERC-20 token via Uniswap — again, without requiring the user to take any extra steps.

 ## Further Considerations